-Immediately the user’s perception of their wait time is reduced and is something along the lines of “Wow, that didn’t take long”, instead of resorting to counting floor tiles to pass the time away (I freely admit I have done this whilst stuck in a baggage claim hall with no wifi or mobile signal, I think I got into the 3000’s before I lost count).
+Immediately, the user’s perception of their wait time is reduced and is something along the lines of “Wow, that didn’t take long”, instead of resorting to counting floor tiles to pass the time away (I freely admit I have done this whilst stuck in a baggage claim hall with no Wi-Fi or mobile signal… I think I got to the 3,000’s before I lost count).

-In the digital world we can also see examples of websites that utilise queuing systems for various reasons.
-But recently a personal experience of an online queue really got me to thinking “it has to be better than this”, and as an Optimiser it piqued my interest even more so.
+In the digital world, we can also see examples of websites that utilise queuing systems for various reasons.
+But recently, a personal experience of an online queue really got me thinking “it has to be better than this”.
+And as an Optimiser, it piqued my interest even more so.

-To set the scene, it was the rarest of occasions—a child free afternoon and a world of possibilities for my husband and I to go out and do something.
+To set the scene, it was the rarest of occasions—a child-free afternoon and a world of possibilities for my husband and me to go out and do something.
 We decide to go to the cinema.
-We were almost ecstatic of the idea of leaving the house with no more fuss than picking up car keys and change for popcorn and heading to the wilderness of the big screen to get lost in the adventures of Ant Man & The Wasp or whatever else might be showing during the precious time we had available.
+We were almost ecstatic about the idea of leaving the house with no more fuss than picking up car keys and change for popcorn, and heading to the wilderness of the big screen to get lost in the adventures of Ant-Man & The Wasp or whatever else might be showing during the precious time we had available.

-Let me run down through the emotions and thoughts I felt at this point:
+Let me take you through the emotions and thoughts I felt at this point:

-Why am I in a queue.
+Why am I in a queue?
 What did I do to end up here?
-Am I actually going to be able to book anything that I’d want to see.
+Am I actually going to be able to book anything I’d want to see?
 My whole afternoon has now been ruined.

-Why fathomable reason would a company like this have, to find themselves in a situation where their website can not cope with the volume of traffic it’s receiving, or not have thought about handling these E.L.E’s (if you’ve watched Deep Impact, you’ll get the reference) in a more optimised way as to not discourage people going elsewhere.
+What fathomable reason would a company like this have, to find themselves in a situation where their website cannot cope with the volume of traffic it’s receiving, or not have thought about handling these E.L.E’s (if you’ve watched Deep Impact, you’ll get the reference) in a more optimised way so as to not discourage people going elsewhere.

-Had I been sat in our Biometrics lab in the office during this browsing experience, I can pretty much guarantee the i-Motions sensors would have been off the scale.
+Had I been sitting in our Biometrics lab during this browsing experience, I can pretty much guarantee the i-Motions sensors would have been off the scale.

 And the result?